How Many Inches is 145cm? A thorough look to Metric-Imperial Conversions

 Q3: Is it always necessary to be precise to two decimal places?

 The level of precision required depends on the application.
 For many everyday purposes, rounding to the nearest inch is sufficient.
-However, in situations demanding high accuracy, such as engineering or scientific applications, more decimal places may be necessary.
+Still, in situations demanding high accuracy, such as engineering or scientific applications, more decimal places may be necessary.

 Q4: What if I need to convert inches to centimeters?